NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ```js
 const new_item_element = () => document.querySelector(`[data-page="items"] li`).cloneNode(true);
 ```
 CloneNode() is used in the solution to render items, this can lead to inconsistent element IDs and raise a risk of contaminating object IDs with the duplicate value.
+Using a framework can benefit the way items as generated as most frameworks use data binding, which binds the data together at the source.

 frameworks will allow for no ids (Data Binding) difficult debug